tlarsendataguy/goalteryx/README.md

 #### EditingRecordInfo

-`EditingRecordInfo` is used to edit incoming recordinfo's and then generate the final outgoing recordinfo once all edits are made.
+`EditingRecordInfo` is used to edit an incoming recordinfo and then generate the final outgoing recordinfo once all edits are made.
 It has the following interface:

 ```go
 func NumFields() int